jonathangeiger/kohana-twig/README.md

 > **Flexible**: Twig is powered by a flexible lexer and parser.
 This allows the developer to define its own custom tags and filters, and create its own DSL.

+Credit goes to [Jonathan Geiger](http://github.com/jonathangeiger/kohana-twig) and [John Heathco](http://github.com/jheathco/kohana-twig) for creating the original modules.
+This fork contains the following improvements.

+* Sandbox configuration
+* Syntax 〃
+* Kohana template loader.
+Now templates aren't restricted to one directory
+* Updated to follow the Kohana convention

 Installation
 ------------